 Competitive Diversity Fellowships are available to first-year underrepresented students accepted into the BBSP.
 These collaborative awards between IMSD, T32 training programs, and the UNC School of Medicine provide 1-2 years of salary support and a travel award to attend a scientific conference and present scientific findings.
 Partnerships have been established with the following training programs:

-- Bioinformatics and Computational Biology
+- Bioinformatics & Computational Biology

 - Integrative Vascular Biology

-- Molecular and Cellular Biophysics
+- Molecular & Cellular Biophysics

-- Translational Medicine
+- Toxicology & Environmental Medicine

 Since outstanding scholastic performance makes students more competitive for fellowships and training grants, our Academic and Career Excellence (ACE) Program offers tremendous academic support tailored to meet the specific needs of each IMSD participant.
-ACE staff are PhDed scientists who provide academic coaching for courses, development of critical analysis skills, and comprehensive exam preparation.
+ACE staff are PhDed scientists and senior graduate students who provide academic coaching for courses, development of critical analysis skills, and comprehensive exam preparation.
 Additionally, ACE instructors and experienced IMSD graduate students provide mentorship to assist first year students with their transition into graduate school.